csb6/bluebird/README.md

 system for the language itself
 - Easy way to create C and C++ bindings
 - Compiler tools for interacting with each stage of the compiler, potentially with a GUI

-## Currently Implemented Features

-- Functions, variables, constants, and assignment
-- Module-global variables
-- If, else-if, and else statements
-- While loops
-- Type definitions for integer types, with ranges specified (no runtime range checks yet)
-- Simple 8-bit character type
-- Logical, comparison, bitwise, and arithmetic operators, as well as parentheses for grouping
-- Detailed error checking in the lexing and parsing stages
-- Automatic resolution of variable and function names, preventing the need for forward declarations within a file

 ## Syntax